SimonOuellette35/AmotizedDSL/README.md

 ### Reference IDs & Object attributes

 Referring to previously generated state variables is done by using a token value equal to N+idx, where N is the number of primitives + the number of special tokens, and idx is the 0-indexed number of the state variable.
-The output of the first instruction step is N+0, the output of the second instruction step is N+1, and so forth.
+The output of the first instruction step is N+1, the output of the second instruction step is N+2, and so forth.
+N+0 is the input grid itself.
 This token value, or "reference ID", can be used anywhere there is a primitive argument to be set.

 Note that reference ID are essentially objects, in an object-oriented programming sense.
 They can either be used as is, when the argument type is of the object being referred to (e.g., a Grid instance), but it is also possible to access some of their attributes.
 The attributes are at the end of the DSL list: